 As the popular focus regarding Industry 4.0 has shifted to all the technologies that enable the so-called smart factory, it’s easy to overlook the essence.
 Data is and remains a vital part of that essence.
-Data – and how it’s leveraged across the value chain – is what the whole bridging of cyber and physical in manufacturing and Industrial IoT is all about.
+Big data – and how it’s leveraged across the value chain – is what the whole bridging of cyber and physical in manufacturing and Industrial IoT is all about.

 What else is the life cycle and value stream dimension of the Reference Architectural Model Industrie 4.0 (RAMI 4.0) than an end-to-end series of data mapping stages, moving from data to value?

 On a system level, this translates in the principles of horizontal integration (the value and supply chain) and vertical integration – from sensors and actuators up to the enterprise resource planning (ERP) level with the various industrial software applications for manufacturing such as manufacturing execution systems (MES) and manufacturing operations management (MOM) in-between.

 Just as is the case as in all areas where IT and OT converge and digital transformation occurs with the Internet of Things, artificial intelligence and machine learning being present across systems, by definition, the borders between applications and thus industrial software applications are gradually blurring.

 Integrations, APIs and connectors, disappearing information silos and a different view on the role of these various systems that is far less linear than before are all impacting the whole industrial software application space, not just in manufacturing.
 And the winners – ultimately – will be those with an open, standardized and interoperable ecosystem approach that can rapidly integrate next-generation solutions.

 Industrial software propositions in manufacturing as segment borders blur